SIGN Function in Excel

 Suppose you have the final balance figures for seven departments for 2016 and 2017, as shown below.

-Some of the departments are running in debt, and some are giving good returns.
+Some departments are running in debt, and some are giving good returns.
 Now, you want to see if there is an increase in the figure compared to last year.
 To do so, you can use the following SIGN formula for the first one.

 =SIGN(D4 – C4)